Established 1884

 Mill Mountain

 Home to the iconic Mill Mountain Star — the neon landmark first illuminated in 1949 that earned Roanoke the "Star City of the South" nickname — Mill Mountain offers residential properties with panoramic valley views and immediate access to Mill Mountain Park's trail system.
-Properties here trade privacy and seclusion for proximity to downtown, with smart-home estates increasingly common on the hillside parcels.
+Properties here trade privacy and seclusion for close proximity to downtown, with smart-home modern luxury estates increasingly common on the hillside parcels.

 Custom Estates

-Considering a Move to Roanoke?
+Considering a Relocation Move to Roanoke?

-History of Roanoke VA: Frequently Asked Questions
+Frequently Asked Questions

 When was Roanoke Virginia founded?